kevin-wynn-cloud/AWS-Projects/Daily Batch Extraction/README.md

 ![1  Picture 1](https://github.com/kevin-wynn-cloud/AWS-Projects/assets/144941082/9c41bdad-30b0-4965-9d29-21ff063abc6b)

-# Step 2: Crafting AWS Glue Database and Connection
+# Step 2: AWS Glue Database and Connection

 Continuing on, I proceeded to AWS Glue.
 Here, I created a 'batch-db' database and established a connection named 'batch-conn' as an Amazon RDS connection, utilizing the Amazon Aurora DB engine.
 I employed the 'sales-database-instance-writer' DB instance and credentials from Secret Manager.
 Afterward, I configured 'batch-conn' to use my lab's VPC, database subnet, and security group.

 ![2  Picture 2](https://github.com/kevin-wynn-cloud/AWS-Projects/assets/144941082/9647134a-8143-4bf4-bff6-1cb6834287e5)

-# Step 3: Pioneering Table Creation with AWS Glue Crawler
+# Step 3: Table Creation with AWS Glue Crawler
 In this step, I added a table in AWS Glue using a crawler, naming it 'batch-db-table.'
 I specified the JDBC datastream as the source, linking it to 'batch-conn.'
 My path selection, 'sales/%,' ensured all tables in the sales database were included.
 Additionally, I configured the GlueRole to enable the crawler to assume the necessary role and ran the new crawler.

 ![3  Picture 3](https://github.com/kevin-wynn-cloud/AWS-Projects/assets/144941082/e761ee48-1e2f-43f9-933a-68e70dc1a923)